Aask42/DC32_Infinite_Wifi_Portal/README.md

 ## Thonny Setup Instructions

 This ESP32 has some settings different that need to be toggled in order for it to work in Thonny on Windows and Linux.
-For MacOS it just "works"TM .
+For MacOS it just "works"TM.

 ### Windows & Linux & MacOS